There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the History major sequence
+- Level 3 option in the History; Criminology; Criminology and Criminal Justice major sequences

 - Level 3 elective